...

 Electrical Conductivity

 Type II, class 3 alodine slightly improves the electrical properties of aluminum substrates.
-The negligible thickness of alodine does not cover the original electrical properties.
+The negligible thickness of alodine does not cover the original electrical conductivity.
 Instead, it provides a smooth and uniform contact surface for electrical connectors.

 Applications of Aluminum Alodine Finish